premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-03-12-artificial-intelligence.md

 Intelligence is not the same for all species.
 When life started as a single cell (about 4 Billion years ago), intelligence was a simple biochemical response (moving toward nutrients, away from toxins).
 4 Billion years ago, that's the only form of life and that's the highest form of intelligence in the entire world.
 There is no concept of reproduction yet.
 Cells simply divide.

-From there on, evolution took a wild ride, from single-cell to multi-celled organism to fish to reptiles to mammals to primates to apes to humans.
+From there on, evolution took a wild ride, from single-cell to multi-celled organisms to fish to reptiles to mammals to primates to apes to humans.
 Whooh...
 Along with the evolution, the intelligence of the species in each stage has developed slowly, and additively.
 Almost all of the time, all our intelligence is about surviving well and getting a chance to mate.

 You can take all our higher levels of intelligence like tool-making, language, arts, math, philosophy, science, space exploration, and any other skill you can think of, and trace them down to two primal needs - survival & reproduction.
 Think about that!